CIGIHub/opencanada/README.md

 ## Required Environment Variables
 OPEN_CANADA_SECRET_KEY - The django SECRET_KEY setting.
+Set environment variable in bash

 OPEN_CANADA_BASE_URL - Base URL to use when referring to full URLs within the Wagtail admin backend. e.g. in notification emails.
 Don't include '/admin' or a trailing slash.

+## Migrations
+Run any migrations required

 ## Git Hooks
 Git hooks are provided in the hooks folder.